nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 3. User requests to add a note to a specific person in the list
 4. Notor opens up a pop up dialogue for the user to type the note for the person
 5. User requests to save the note to the person
-6. Notor stores the book to the person
+6. Notor stores the note to the person
 7. Notor saves the note to storage

    Use case ends.